Abdullah of Saudi Arabia: Daughters

 Abdullah had twenty daughters.
 Princess Adila married Faisal bin Abdullah, who served as minister of education.
 She is one of the few Saudi princesses with a semi-public role, and is a known advocate of a woman's right to drive.
 She was also known as "her father's public face".
 On 6 June 2011, Abdullah's daughter Princess Sahab (born 1993) married Khalid bin Hamad Al Khalifa, son of Bahraini King Hamad bin Isa Al Khalifa.
 Another daughter, Abeer, is the wife of Fahd bin Turki Al Saud.
 Sara bint Abdullah married Turki bin Talal and they had one son, Abdulaziz.
 She later married Fahd bin Badr, with whom she has five children.

 One of Abdullah's daughters, Noura, died in 1990 in a car accident near Riyadh airport.
 She was married to Sultan bin Turki Al Saud.
 Abdullah's daughter Fayza is the mother of Prince Saud bin Abdulaziz bin Nasser Al Saud, who was accused of murdering his servant Bandar Abdulaziz in London in 2010.
-His daughter, Hayfa, was featured on the cover of Vogue Arabia magazine's June 2018 issue.
+His daughter Hayfa was featured on the cover of Vogue Arabia magazine's June 2018 issue.
 Salman bin Abdulaziz bin Salman, a member of the Al Kabir branch of Al Saud, is married to a daughter of King Abdullah, Oraib, who is the full sister of Turki bin Abdullah.
 Another daughter, Seeta, was married to Faisal bin Thamir, a son of Thamir bin Abdulaziz Al Saud.

-From his marriage to Al Anoud Al Fayez (arranged when she was 15 without her having ever met him), whom he later divorced, Abdullah had four daughters— Sahar, Maha, Hala and Jawahir.
+From his marriage to Al Anoud Al Fayez (arranged when she was 15 without her having ever met him), whom he later divorced, Abdullah had four daughters: Sahar, Maha, Hala and Jawahir.
 They have been under house arrest for several years, and are not allowed to leave the country.
+According to an interview with an American doctor for the family, Maha and Hala were regularly forcibly sedated with various drugs, including Valium, Ativan, Xanax, and Ambien.
+Their mental and physical health reportedly severely deteriorated.
 After media releases in March 2014, Sahar and Jawahir received no food or clean water for 25 days, lost 10 kg each and their mother carried out weekly protests in front of the Saudi Arabian embassy in London.
 They spoke and released a video while under house arrest, pleading for help from the international community.
 After 2014, media reports of their condition dried up.
-Princess Hala died on 30 September 2021 at age 47, and there was no mention about the cause of her death.
+Princess Hala's health severely declined due to her drug and alcohol dependence, and she reportedly lost most of her hair and became incoherent.
+She died on 30 September 2021 at age 47, and there was no mention about the cause of her death.
 Funeral prayer for her was performed after evening prayers at the Grand Mosque in Mecca.